philipjc/old_philipjc/_posts/2015-05-07-JavaScript-Part-1.markdown

 1 + 4 * 2 will not be 14.
 The 4 * 2 would get calculated first and then + 1, it will evaluate to 9.
 Where as ( 1 + 4 ) x 2 would be evaluate to 14.

-Comparison operators
-At some point while writing your JavaScript you will need to compare some values.
+Comparison operators, at some point while writing your JavaScript you will need to compare some values.
 Comparison operators can help you with this.
 There are two types, regular or strict comparison.
 This is easily noticed by either seeing two or three signs, 1 == true this is a regular comparison and it equals true.
 1 === true, this as a strict comparison and equals false.
 Notice there are either two equal signs or three equal signs, two will compare if the values are the same, JS will also try i's best to help figure this out with cohersion, if you say try to compare the string '2' with the number 2.
 But three equal signs will strictly compare the type and comparing a string with a number will be false.
 It's best to stick with strict comparing for all comparison.

 {%highlight js%}
 var numberTwo = 2;